Content

 Elevated serum testosterone levels

-This all sounds good, but is it real?
-Keep scrolling for insight.
+This all sounds good, but is any of it real?

 Does semen retention increase testosterone?
-Unfortunately, there’s currently no conclusive evidence that one of the sperm retention benefits is an increase in testosterone levels.
+There’s currently no evidence that semen retention increases testosterone levels.

 Another claim of semen retention is that purposefully abstaining from ejaculation could improve sperm quality.
 A 2018 review of studies suggested that an abstinence period of less than a day (rather than a longer abstinence period) is linked to improved sperm motility.
-However, the studies varied in quality and were limited.
+However, the studies varied in quality.

-Interestingly enough, there may be potential benefits of ejaculating regularly regarding sperm quality.
-A study of over 9,400 sperm samples found that those collected after more than two days of abstinence were lower in sperm count and motility.
+There may be potential benefits of ejaculating regularly, regarding sperm quality.
+One older study of more than 9,400 sperm samples found that those collected after more than two days of abstinence were lower in sperm count and motility.

 Semen retention can take on different forms.
-Some guys may practice a period of abstinence from all sexual activity, stop sexual activity prior to ejaculation, or try achieving an orgasm without ejaculation.
+Some guys may practice a period of abstinence from all sexual activity, stop sexual activity prior to ejaculation, or try achieving an orgasm without ejaculation (sometimes called a dry orgasm).

 Abstinence.
 Abstinence is refraining from all sexual activity, which can mean different things to different people.
 It might be with or without a partner, only refraining from certain sexual activities, or something else entirely.

 Edging.
-Edging is coming right up to the point of orgasm, then stopping.
-It’s been practiced as a way to treat premature ejaculation (PE).
-To try edging, learn what it feels like before you orgasm while masturbating or having sex so you know when to stop sexual activity.
+Edging is participating in sexual activity right up to the point of orgasm, then stopping.
+It can help treat premature ejaculation (PE).
+To try edging, learn what it feels like before you orgasm while masturbating or having sex, so you know when to stop sexual activity.

 Dating back to ancient times and growing in popularity today, the practice of semen retention is abstaining from or preventing yourself from ejaculating.

-People practice this in many ways, from full-on abstinence from any sexual intercourse to swearing off internet pornography to trying techniques of reaching orgasm while not ejaculating.
+People practice this in many ways, such as full-on abstinence from any sexual activity, swearing off porn, or trying techniques of reaching orgasm while not ejaculating.

 Here’s what you should remember about the practice:

-Research is limited on whether or not it works.
-Research on semen retention is very limited, and the claims made about the benefits of semen retention are likely based on an individual’s personal experience, not scientific research.
-That said, there are no known risks if you want to try semen retention.
+But research on these benefits is very limited.
+The claims made about the benefits of semen retention are largely based on an individual’s personal experience, not scientific studies.
+That said, it’s likely safe if you want to try it, especially for a short period of time.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at blog@forhims.com!